Backward maybe, but she's the woman for many a man (5)

 'woman' becomes 'Ada' (woman's name).

-'for' says to put letters next to each other (I've seen this in other clues).
+'for' is a charade indicator (letters next to each other) (I've seen this in other clues).

 'many' becomes 'M' (Roman numeral for a thousand).